pgrenon/forhonorontology/README.md

 This is a starting prototype for which we carried out:

 - informal ontological analysis (or conceptual modelling)
-- supreficial knowledge acquisition based on available documentation and in-game content
+- superficial knowledge acquisition based on available documentation and in-game content
 - a first design of an ontology that could be encoded using the tool Protege and OWL.

 ## Content of the repository

-- pictures of conceptual modelling on paper
+- pictures of conceptual modelling on paper, [page 1](doc/FHO-InitialInformalConceptualModelling-Part1.jpg) and [page 2](FHO-InitialInformalConceptualModelling-Part2.jpg)
 - initial OWL encoding covering the sub-categories of Person and the ascription of specific categories to a Faction (instance).
+This was guided by a graphical formalisation [page 1](doc/FHO-InitialPreOWLEncodingFormalisation.jpg).
+The initials versions are in the [owl](ontology/owl) directory.
+Screenshots of FHO-v0.0.3 in Protege illustrate the [class hierarchy](doc/fho-003-ExampleOfClassesAndInstances.png), some instances and a relation as well as a case of [DL query](doc/fho-003-ExampleOfInference.png) where the classes of persons associated with a given factions are derived.

 We used concepts derived from the foundational ontology BFO.